Scarcity Marketig Tactics used by the World’s Biggest Brands

 Utility drops in importance.
 And the desire to own it becomes the goal.

-As psychologist Robert Cialdini in his book, Influence: The Psychology of Persuasion, says “a product becomes more attractive when their perceived availability is limited.”
+As psychologist Robert Cialdini in his book, Influence: The Psychology of Persuasion, says “a product becomes more attractive when its perceived availability is limited.”

 Sure.
 Other concerns like price still float in the back of your mind, but their importance dims in comparison to your desire to own the product.